Paper has a way of piling up in various corners of our homes no matter how much we try to sort and organize it.

 Eastex wants to help you save money any way we can, and meal prepping is just one of the many ways to do so.
 Another great way to save money is to open up a savings account with us – our three savings plans offer the best options for kids, young adults, and seniors.

-*Annual Percentage rate.
-Rates are based on creditworthiness.
+*Annual Percentage Rate.
+Rates based are based on creditworthiness.
 Contact credit union for details.

 You are leaving Eastex CU's website.
 You are linking to an alternate website not operated by Eastex CU, and Eastex CU is not responsible for the content of the alternate website.
 The fact that there is a link from Eastex CU's website to an alternate website does not constitute endorsement of any product, service, or organization.
 Eastex CU does not represent either you or the website operator if you enter into a transaction.
 Privacy and security policies may differ from those practiced by Eastex CU, and you should review the alternate website's policies.
 Click "Continue" to confirm that you want to open this page.